Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend C-Chicane

-Symmetric $C$-chicane is the most widely used bunch compressor type currently.
-Thus we hope to discuss as much as possible the implementation of a chicane based on a symmetric $C$-chicane.
-At this point, a condition is added that the first two dipoles have the same bending angle.
-One can easily obtain that $ q_2=-1, q_3=-q_4,$ and $ \ell_3=- 1/q_3 $ from the achromatic condition, while maintaining the parallelism of the beam orbits between the 2nd and 3rd dipoles.
-The schematic figure is shown in Fig. \ref{fig:lattice}.
-This condition greatly simplifies the structure of the chicane, as the four different dipoles are now reduced to two types of dipole.
-And the bending angle ratio $q_3$ is an obvious sign to understand the CSR compensation later.
+Currently, the symmetric C-chicane is the most commonly used bunch compressor in operation or under construction.
+Thus we hope to discuss the implementation of a chicane based on a symmetric C-chicane as much as possible.
+At this point, we make the bending angles of the 1st dipole and 2nd dipole identical except for the bending direction (denoted as $\theta_1=-\theta_2$ or $q_2=-1$).
+The schematic layout is shown in Fig. \ref{fig:lattice}.
+This condition $q_2=-1$ preserves the parallelism of the beam orbits between the 2nd and 3rd dipoles, indicating a similarity with the symmetric C-chicane.
+The condition $q_2=-1$ also results in $\theta_3$ being equal to $-\theta_4$.
+This greatly simplifies the structure of the chicane, reducing the four different dipoles to only two types.
+Importantly, the condition $q_2=-1$ also greatly simplifies the achromatic condition and CSR cancelation conditions.
+First, the achromatic condition in Eq. \eqref{eq:achromatic-condition} can rewrite as

-Based on the constraints $ q_2=-1, q_3=-q_4,$ and $ \ell_3=- 1/q_3 $ given above, the CSR-cancelation conditions in Eq. \eqref{eq:condition1} can be reduced to
+Substituting the above Eq. \eqref{eq:q2q3l3} in Eq. \eqref{eq:condition1}, the CSR cancelation conditions can be reduced to

-It turns out that $\ell_2= L_{d2}/L_{d1}$ is negative because $q_2$ and $q_3$ have the same sign and $ \delta_3-\delta_1,\delta_2 $ remain positve.
-And the ``negative drift'' can be regarded as a focus section achieved by several quadrupoles and drifts \cite{cite:Chao}.
-Despite the presence of ``negative drift'', note that the dispersion and the beam trajectory are not affected, since the trajectory is independent of $L_{d2}$ under the condition of $\theta_1=-\theta_2$ (see Eqs. \eqref{eq:achromatic-condition-all} and \eqref{eq:achromatic-condition}).
-In this section we use $L_{d2}^{\text{real}} (\ell_2^{\text{real}})$ to describe the real length of the physical space, and $L_{d2}^{\text{eff.}} (\ell_2^{\text{eff.}})$ for a focus section whose transfer matrix is a ``negative drift''.
+Note that the second member of Eq. \eqref{eq:condition3} turns out that $\ell_2= L_{d2}/L_{d1}$ is negative due to the negative $q_3$ and the positive $ \delta_3-\delta_1,\delta_2 $.
+Despite the presence of ``negative drift'', we note that the dispersion and the beam trajectory remain unaffected, since Eqs. \eqref{eq:achromatic-condition-all} and \eqref{eq:achromatic-condition} show the independence of $L_{d2}$ under the condition of $q_2=-1$.
+Indeed, this ``negative drift'' is not uncommon in accelerator physics and can be realized by using a focus section with several quadrupoles and drifts \cite{cite:Chao}.
+For clarity, in this section we use $L_{d2}^{\text{real}} (\ell_2^{\text{real}})$ to describe the real length of the physical space, and $L_{d2}^{\text{eff.}} (\ell_2^{\text{eff.}})$ for a focus section whose transfer matrix is the same as that of a ``negative drift''.